AliCYSIQ/myRooms/3-Notes/Bug/API test.md

 **in general search for any thing that could help you get unauthorized access to account**

 ###  Broken Object Property Level Authorization
+it bug that let users access more info than they should/need, for example:

+imagine there's marketplace which have customers and suppliers and they take **1$** fee.

+if the customers were able to access info about suppliers more than they need it will be problem because:
+1. direct access to suppliers so the customers get **discount** and and suppliers **avoid the fee**
+2. could use their info to get access to their account using **brute-force** for example
+3.  etc...

+### Improperly Controlled Modification of Dynamically-Determined Object Attributes